Simeon Bankoff, President

-Jennifer Sage, American Institute of Architects New York Chapter, Secretary
+Jennifer Nitzky, American Society of Landscape Architects New York Chapter, Vice President

 Gwen Pier, National Sculpture Society, Treasurer

 Gwen Pier is the Executive Director of the National Sculpture Society, where she is responsible for running a national not-for-profit arts organization whose programs include: exhibitions and publications; board, general (open to public), and committee meetings; educational scholarships, grants, and competitions; development and fundraising; and special events (educational lectures, tours, and panel discussions).
 The National Sculpture Society was founded in 1893 and is committed to promoting good sculpture in the United States.
 Gwen has worked in the arts for over thirty years.
 She attended Skidmore College in Saratoga Springs, New York (B.A., English); the University of London, Goldsmith’s College; and Columbia University (M.S., Fundraising and Nonprofit Management).